-- Annual improvements to IFRS (Volume 11) with amendments to IFRS 1, IFRS 7, IFRS 9, IFRS 10 and IAS 7 have a minor impact on the separate financial statements.
-The amendments are, subject to the still pending EU endorsement, effective for annual periods beginning on or after 1 January 2026. - Amendments to IFRS 9 and IFRS 7: "Contracts Referencing Nature-dependent Electricity" have no impact on the separate financial statements.
-The amendments are, subject to the still pending EU endorsement, effective for annual periods beginning on or after 1 January 2026. - IFRS 18 "Presentation and Disclosure in Financial Statements" replaces IAS 1 and affects the presentation of the separate statement of profit or loss.
-This standard defines categories and subtotals for the separate statement of profit or loss.
+- Amendments to IAS 21: "Lack of Exchangeability" have no impact on the consolidated financial statements.
+The amendments are effective for annual periods beginning on or after 1 January 2025. - Amendments to IFRS 9 and IFRS 7: "Classification and Measurement of Financial Instruments" have a minor impact on the consolidated financial statements with regard to additional disclosures on financial assets at fair value with changes in fair value recognised in other comprehensive income.
+The amendments are, subject to the still pending EU endorsement, effective for annual periods beginning on or after 1 January 2026. - Annual improvements to IFRS (Volume 11) with amendments to IFRS 1, IFRS 7, IFRS 9, IFRS 10 and IAS 7 have a minor impact on the consolidated financial statements.
+The amendments are, subject to the still pending EU endorsement, effective for annual periods beginning on or after 1 January 2026. - Amendments to IFRS 9 and IFRS 7: "Contracts Referencing Nature-dependent Electricity" have no impact on the consolidated financial statements.
+The amendments are, subject to the still pending EU endorsement, effective for annual periods beginning on or after 1 January 2026. - IFRS 18 "Presentation and Disclosure in Financial Statements" replaces IAS 1 and affects the presentation of the consolidated statement of profit or loss.
+This standard defines categories and subtotals for the consolidated statement of profit or loss.
 Furthermore, additional disclosure requirements for management-defined performance measures have been introduced and the guidelines on the aggregation and disaggregation of items have been expanded.
-There are no effects on the presentation of the separate statement of financial position or the separate statement of cash flows.
-IFRS 18 is, subject to the still pending EU endorsement, effective for annual periods beginning on or after 1 January 2027. - IFRS 19 "Subsidiaries without Public Accountability: Disclosures" will not have an impact on the separate financial statements.
+There are no effects on the presentation of the consolidated statement of financial position or the consolidated statement of cash flows.
+IFRS 18 is, subject to the still pending EU endorsement, effective for annual periods beginning on or after 1 January 2027. - IFRS 19 "Subsidiaries without Public Accountability: Disclosures" will not have an impact on the consolidated financial statements.
 This standard is, subject to the still pending EU endorsement, effective for annual periods beginning on or after 1 January 2027.